The Shed Registry

 How the 90-Day Permit Rule Changes Everything

-Prior to Local Law 48, sidewalk shed permits were valid for 12 months and could be renewed with minimal documentation.
+Prior to Local Law 48, sidewalk shed permits were valid for 12 months and could be renewed with minimal documentation [1].
 The new regime fundamentally changes that process.

 Permit duration reduced to 90 days

-This means building managers must engage with the DOB permit renewal process four times per year instead of once.
+As a result, building managers must engage with the DOB permit renewal process four times per year instead of once.

 Licensed professional progress report required

-Each 90-day renewal requires submission of a progress report prepared by a licensed professional (typically a professional engineer or registered architect).
+Each 90-day renewal requires submission of a progress report prepared by a licensed professional (typically a professional engineer or registered architect) [2].
 The report must demonstrate that the underlying construction or repair work is actively progressing.

 The DOB has stated that boilerplate reports without substantive progress documentation will not be accepted.
 Building managers should confirm that their contractor and licensed professional are aligned on the reporting cadence before the first renewal window.